-For a long time, interpersonal face-to-face communication has been the only means to gather and discuss health-related information.
-With the rapid diffusion of mass media - print, radio, and TV - at the beginning of the 20th century this has changed and it became possible to disseminate health related information via the media to a broader audience at the same time.
-Eventually, the development of new technologies such as the Internet enabled yet another possibility of both mass and interpersonal mediated health communication.
-This scenario makes media knowledge and competence to deal with diverse media fundamental for delivering effective health communication messages, from traditional public health campaigns to eHealth and mHealth interventions.
-This course provides students with both a theoretical and practical knowledge of the role played by the media in the context of health, alternating front lectures and group discussions.
+The rapid diffusion of mass media – print, radio, and TV – at the beginning of the 20th century has opened new ways to disseminate health related information in a timely manner to a broader audience.
+Eventually, the development of new technologies such as the Internet and mobile media has enabled yet another possibility of both mass and interpersonal mediated communication about health related topics, blurring the boundaries between health information producer and consumer.
+This scenario makes media knowledge and competence to deal with diverse media fundamental for delivering and using health communication messages effectively, from traditional public health campaigns to eHealth and mHealth interventions.
+This course provides students with both a theoretical and practical knowledge of the role played by traditional and new media in the context of health, alternating front lectures and group discussions.